Bassett88/arkosR36S/Known-issues.md

 7. OpenTyrian is jerky.
 How can this be fixed?
    - This is an issue due to the refresh rate that the game supports versus what the LCD panels on our devices expect.
 Unless the developer of OpenTyrian or some other developer can fix the code in OpenTyrian to accommodate smooth play on the LCD panels on this device, this is how this game will perform for now.

+8. The keyboard for setting up wifi has limited characters.
+This is an issue for wifi passwords with special characters.
+Can additional characters be added?
+   - Unfortunately, that program's code is closed source and I can't change that, however, when I manage to support wifi directly in emulationstation, this should be feasible.